pranavraaghav/tree-of-eridarra/README.md

 ## Read this before you proceed:
 You need to provide your own bot's token in order for this program to work.
 Create a folder named ".env" and add this line:

-TOKEN=<your-bot-token>
+TOKEN= your-bot-token

-**note:** Do not enclose bot token under within quotes.
+**NOTE:**  Do not enclose bot token under within quotes.

 **It should look something like this**:

 TOKEN= JfnDFKShFEHASFHDhSD.fdafLUhdshfds
-(I mashed my keys to get that value, don't bother trying to use that^)

 Run main.py and you should have a working bot.

 ## How I keep the bot running 24x7
-I run this bot locally at home on my raspberry pi 4 B.
+I run this bot locally on a raspberry pi 4 B.

 ## Packages used
 1. discord.py - accessing discord's API for bots